secretstartups/handbook/sites/handbook/source/handbook/legal/privacy/employee-privacy-policy/index.html.md

 - Date of hire, date(s) of promotion(s), work history, technical skills, educational background, professional certifications and registrations, language capabilities, and training records.
 - Beneficiary and emergency contact information.
 - Forms and information relating to the application for, or in respect of changes to, employee health and welfare benefits; including, short and long-term disability, medical and dental care, etc.
-- Physical limitations and special needs in order to provide accommodations.
+- Physical limitations and special needs in order to provide [reasonable accommodations](/handbook/people-policies/inc-usa/#reasonable-accommodation).

 - Records of work absences, vacation/paid time off, entitlement and requests, salary history and expectations, performance appraisals, letters of appreciation and commendation, and disciplinary and grievance procedures (including monitoring compliance with and enforcing our policies).